nibreh/yellow-plugin-streamlist/README.md

 ## How to use Streamlist plugin?

-Create `[player]` shortcut to display the HTML5 audio tag player.
+First, create `[player]` shortcut to display the HTML5 audio tag player.

-Then you must create your playlist with some radio streams using the `[streamlist]` shortcut.
+Then create your playlist using the `[streamlist]` shortcut with the following arguments:

-Following arguments are available:

 `STREAMURL` = url of the radio stream
 `STREAMNAME` = name of the radio - wrap multiple words into quotes

+**Note:** Your playlist must be a single paragraph.
+Just leave 2 spaces at the end of a line to create a line break.

+## Example

+    [player]

     [streamlist http://stream0.wfmu.org/freeform-128k WFMU]
     [streamlist http://stream0.wfmu.org/ichiban "Ichiban Rock and Soul"]
     [streamlist http://jazzradio.ice.infomaniak.ch/jazzradio-high.aac "Jazz Radio"]
     [streamlist http://audio.scdn.arkena.com/11016/fip-midfi128.mp3 "FIP Radio"]

-**Note:** Your playlist must be a single paragraph.
-Just leave 2 spaces at the end of a line to create a line break.

 ## How to found some radio streams?